Create an add-on

 Use the field picker to display these fields at the bottom of the events and then scan the events to see that each of these fields is populated correctly.

-If there is an incorrect value for a field, change the field extraction to correct the value.
-If there is an empty field, investigate to see whether the field is actually empty or should be populated.
+If a field does not have an incorrect value, change the field extraction to correct the value.
+If a field is empty, investigate whether the field should be populated.

 The Splunk App for Enterprise Security uses tags to categorize information and specify which dashboards an event belongs in.
 Once you have the fields, you can create properties that tag the fields according to the Common Information Model.

-Note: Step 4 is only required for Centers and Searches.
-Correlation searches can be created with data that is not tagged.
+Note: Step 4 is required only for Centers and Searches.
+You can create correlation searches with data that is not tagged.

 To create the tags, determine the dashboards where you want to use the data and see which tags those dashboards require.
 If there are different classes of events in the data stream, tag each class separately.